How I Grew My Hair 6+ Inches After Years of Thinning, Breakage, Loss & Lack of Growth

 3. Added Ganoderma && Switched My Coffee

 This was a pivotal point in my hair growth journey.
 As you dive further into this post, you will learn how beneficial Ganoderma mushroom can be for your body, due to the fact it works as an adaptogen, bringing the body back into balance and helping with a variety of unwanted symptoms and diseases.
-There is a ton of information regarding Ganoderma in the video I discussed above, as well as this page here.
-See pictures below for references as well.

 Do not buy from amazon; it’s highly likely it is a counterfeit product or contains Ganoderma grown from artificial bags!!!

 Multiple research studies suggest the use of essential oils for hair growth and thickness.
 These oils work better when supplementing with vitamin c in the body as well since Vitamin C resists stress.
 I used the following essential oils 3x a week, in hair masks, my shampoo and conditioner bottles and scalp massages.

 Bergamot essential oil— Helps to reduce inflammation and found to help produce hair growth and a healthy, balanced scalp.

 Beautycounter No. 2 Oil— Contains jojoba oil and other oils that.
 This adds tone to scalp, shown to help hair grow faster.
 I used this as my carrier oil.

 Hair Support Essential Oil— contains oils known to increase thickness of hair and balance pH of scalp.
 When scalp retains more moisture, it is a better environment to grow more hair.